filipelbc/dit/README.md

     Sets a property for the CURRENT task or the specified one.

   edit [<name> | <id>]
     Opens the specified task for manual editing.
-Uses CURRENT task if none is specified.
-It will look in environment variables $VISUAL or $EDITOR for a text editor to use and if none is found it will do nothing.
+Uses CURRENT task or the specified one.
+It will look in environment variables $VISUAL and $EDITOR for a text editor to use and if none is found it will do nothing.

 Other <command>'s: